Bassem272/ecplaza-clone/README.md

 # EcplazaClone
-###In this project, i built a landing page, registeration page and login page.
+### In this project, a landing page, registeration page and login page were developed.
 The registeration and landing page were copmletely built with angular.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.2.